DelNov/T-Flows/readme.md

 ##### Refining the grid

 This grid was rather coarse, only 20 x 20 cells in the cross plane, and three rows of cells in the spanwise direction.
 Since spanwise direction is periodic, it doesn't make sense in it, but you can refine in other directions.
-To that end, you should modify the ```lid_driven_cavity.geo``` file in line which currently reads:
+To that end, you should modify the ```lid_driven.geo``` file in line which currently reads:
 ```
 NA = 20;    // resolution in length and height
 ```